yuvalmGS/gigaspaces-wiki-jekyll/sbp/web-service-pu.markdown

 ### SOAP UI
-You can use the [SOAP UI|http://www.soapui.org] to test the web service.
+You can use the depanlinkSOAP UItengahlinkhttp://www.soapui.orgbelakanglink to test the web service.
 Writing a Custmer object:

 {% indent %}